KnowageLabs/Knowage-Documentation/chapter_3/create_new_dashboard/index.rst

 Multisheet
 ------------------------------------------------------------------------------------------------------------------------
-The Cockpit engine allows to manage contents in multiple sheets.
+The dashboard engine allows to manage contents in multiple sheets.
 Each sheet can contain different analysis with different datasets.
 Just click on the *Plus* icon and rename the new sheet.